 As our mission is to contribute towards a better and more sustainable world, we will pursue measures to meet the first scenario but also plan for the second from risk management perspectives.

-Possible actions for managing risks, as identified from our climate scenario analysis, include further cutting our carbon dioxide emissions, building a socially responsible procurement framework and strengthening business continuity planning within our supply chains.
+Actions we can take to manage risks, as identified from our climate scenario analysis, include cutting our greenhouse gas emissions further, building a socially responsible procurement framework and strengthening business continuity planning within our supply chains.

-Actions for managing related opportunities, on the other hand, center on delivering value to customers and the society through, for example, developing and offering more eco-friendly products/solutions and expanding business for data collection or utilization.
+Possible actions for managing related opportunities, on the other hand, center on delivering value to customers and the society through, for example, developing and offering more eco-friendly products/solutions and expanding business for data collection or utilization.

 Our assessment of climate-related risks and opportunities, with potential actions identified